DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

     * zero copy is really good for VM2VM case.
 For iperf between two VMs, the boost could be above 70% (when TSO is enableld).

-    * for VM2NIC case, the ``nb_tx_desc`` has to be small enough: <= 64 if virtio
+    * For zero copy in VM2NIC case, guest Tx used vring may be starved if the PMD driver consume the mbuf but not release them timely.

-      indirect feature is not enabled and <= 128 if it is enabled.
+      For example, i40e driver has an optimization to maximum NIC pipeline which postpones returning transmitted mbuf until only tx_free_threshold free descs left.
+The virtio TX used ring will be starved if the formula (num_i40e_tx_desc - num_virtio_tx_desc > tx_free_threshold) is true, since i40e will not return back mbuf.

-      This is because when dequeue zero copy is enabled, guest Tx used vring will be updated only when corresponding mbuf is freed.
-Thus, the nb_tx_desc has to be small enough so that the PMD driver will run out of available Tx descriptors and free mbufs timely.
-Otherwise, guest Tx vring would be starved.
+      A performance tip for tuning zero copy in VM2NIC case is to adjust the frequency of mbuf free (i.e. adjust tx_free_threshold of i40e driver) to balance consumer and producer.

     * Guest memory should be backended with huge pages to achieve better performance.
 Using 1G page size is the best.